 CS08 demonstrated the importance of taking into account the underlying synoptic-scale atmospheric factors that contribute to observed shifts in tornado activity.
 CS08 did not complete an independent analysis of those synoptic-scale atmospheric features, but rather drew upon refereed literature to establish linkages between El Niño/La Niña and North America weather.
 That refereed literature focused on broader, longer-term (30-90 day) averages of weather conditions instead of synoptic-scale atmospheric features that were in place on the days of the outbreaks.
 Thus, even though those longer-term linkages did incorporate atmospheric conditions on days concurrent with tornado outbreaks, the overwhelming majority of the linkages developed and referenced in those studies were based on atmospheric conditions on days in which no tornadoes were reported.
 In spite of this limitation, ENSO-related shifts in the atmospheric environment across North America were plausibly associated with identified shifts in tornado activity, encouraging continued and advancing analysis in this area of emerging research.

 The current study builds on the aforementioned limitation in CS08 by creating a more ‘outbreak-focused’ analysis of the synoptic-scale atmospheric factors associated with tornado outbreaks.
-Section 3.2.a discusses the synoptic-scale atmospheric factors considered for this study and identification of those features using atmospheric variables such as temperature, geopotential height, relative humidity, and wind.
-Aspects of the data used for this study and methods of analysis of synoptic-scale features are discussed in Section 2.2.b and preceded by a review of synoptic-scale atmospheric features associated with tornado outbreaks (Section 2.2.a).
+Section 3.2 will discuss the synoptic-scale atmospheric factors considered for this study and identification of those features using atmospheric variables such as temperature, geopotential height, relative humidity, and wind.
+Aspects of the data used for this study and methods of analysis of synoptic-scale features will be discussed in Section 2.2.b and preceded by a review of synoptic-scale atmospheric features associated with tornado outbreaks (Section 2.2.a).

 a.
 Review of synoptic-scale atmospheric features associated with tornado outbreaks